The equilibrium measure for a nonlocal dislocation energy: Abstract

 \section{Abstract}

-The aim of this paper is to characterise the equilibrium measure for a nonlocal and \emph{anisotropic} weighted energy describing the interaction of positive dislocations in the plane.
+In this paper we characterise the equilibrium measure for a nonlocal and \emph{anisotropic} weighted energy describing the interaction of positive dislocations in the plane.
 We prove that the minimum value of the energy is attained by a measure supported on the vertical axis and distributed according to the \emph{semi-circle} law, a well-known measure which also arises as the minimiser of purely logarithmic interactions in one dimension.
-This result gives a positive answer to the conjecture that positive dislocations tend to form \emph{vertical walls}.
+In this way we give a positive answer to the conjecture that positive dislocations tend to form \emph{vertical walls}.
+This result is one of the few examples where the minimiser of a nonlocal energy is explicitly computed and the only one in the case of anisotropic kernels.

 \begin{section}{Introduction} In this paper we find explicitly the unique minimiser of the nonlocal energy

 defined on probability measures $\mu\in \mathcal{P}(\R^2)$, where $V$ is the interaction potential given by